 “Of the 4 most commonly used supplements (multivitamins, vitamin D, calcium, and vitamin C), none had a significant effect on cardiovascular outcomes.
 Furthermore, none had an effect on all-cause mortality.”
 In other words, they didn't help with heart health and they didn't help people live longer.

 That's not what researchers thought they would find.
-In fact, early on scientists involved in the study said that, “Western diets are not optimal...”
+Early on scientists involved in the study said that, “Western diets are not optimal...”
 They believed taking a supplement, like a multivitamin could fix “...potential deficiencies.”

 When I started training, clients asked me all sorts of questions about multivitamins and supplements.
 I didn't know what to tell them, so I reached out to local doctors and nutritionists.
 Their advice was simple.
 Most people get almost all the vitamins and minerals they need from the food they eat every day.
 That meant someone taking a multivitamin that provided 100% of all those things was overkill.
 Doctors suggested people need to only take a children's multivitamin and it should make up for any deficiencies.